Leading with Hope & Resilience

 May 6, 2020 · by Alvarez Porter Group · Filed Under Blogposts on Leading Staff, Choices, Featured · Leave a Comment

-- Assess the impacts of the crisis and then take adaptive steps to delegate and provide direction that is clear.
+… assess the impacts of the crisis and then take adaptive steps and provide direction that is clear.

 Essential leadership behaviors in a crisis

-- Innovate boldly to adapt to change, then test and check results to learn and build on what actually works.
+3. Innovate boldly to adapt to change, then test and build on results.

-- Realign people and resources equitably to invest in emerging strategies and clear the path to action.
+4. Realign people and resources equitably to invest in emerging strategies.

-- Rely on the character and strength of your people to do the best they can – even if that is less than you and they are used to – adjust expectations.
+6. Rely on the character and strength of your people to do the best they can.

-- Manage outcomes not hours, and take advantage of the virtual environment, rather than seeking to recreate the office.
+7. Manage outcomes not hours, and take advantage of the virtual environment.

-- Give grace and drop judgment of yourself and others, accept that people are managing high levels of stress, and assume positive intent.
+8. Give grace and drop judgment of yourself and others - assume positive intent.

-- Share hope for the future with optimism coming from persistence, solidarity, vision, and faith.
+9. Share hope for the future - find optimism in persistence, solidarity, vision, and faith.

 Do these principles make sense to you?
 Contact us to facilitate a dialogue with your leadership team.
 Share it to embed it.